 Excessive emotions are the most common cause of your Qi to become knotted, which if not rectified can continue to worsen and causes disharmonies in other organs.
 The failure of Qi to flow is what causes the lack of energy and poor concentration.
 As the digestion lacks nourishment, you loose your appetite, and as you Heart (spirit) becomes malnourished, your mood and attitude declines.
 This can also cause insomnia and palpitations.

 Depression can also be caused by chronic illness which not only weakens your body but also blocks the Qi flow, which triggers off the emotions and causes further constraint.

 The role of the Acupuncturist in clinic is to ensure the patient’s Qi flows smoothly.
 Many organs Qi can be involved in constraint besides the Liver, such as your heart, lungs and kidneys.
 As each diagnosis and treatment plan is uniquely tailored, I will also include points to address the root cause of your associated symptoms.
 Treating Depression is neither quick nor easy, the treatment plan can go for several months.
 Ongoing maintenance is advised to help prevent the

 symptoms of constraint reoccurring.
 It is important though, that the client have lifestyle plans in place to help cope with daily stresses, which I discuss below.
-Two journal articles showing Acupuncture can help with depression can be viewed here and here.
-My Research snapshot also shows compounding evidence of Acupuncture’s usefulness in treating Depression.
+Research findings into Acupuncture’s effectiveness in treating depression can be viewed on the Acupuncture Evidence Report page.